jfarrimo/frycook/en/latest/_sources/tutorial.txt

     $ cd sample/setup
     $ ./runner.sh -a -p -O dev

 Several things are worth noting here.
-First, we're funning frycooker using the runner.sh wrapper script.
-It sets the PYTHONPATH environment variable, then invokes frycooker.
+First, we're funning frycooker.py using the runner.sh wrapper script.
+It sets the PYTHONPATH environment variable, then invokes frycooker.py.

 The second thing to note is the set of command-line arguments we used.
-The ``-a`` argument tells frycooker to apply the components defined in the environment to the server.
-The ``-p`` argument tells frycooker to update the package manager on the server we're loading before applying the recipes and cookbooks (in this case, it's the equivalent of running ``sudo apt-get update``).
-The ``-O`` argument tells frycooker that the cookbooks and recipes are allowed to be as disruptive as necessary when running on the target server.
-Finally, the ``dev`` argument tells frycooker to run against the computer named dev in the environment.
+The ``-a`` argument tells frycooker.py to apply the components defined in the environment to the server.
+The ``-p`` argument tells frycooker.py to update the package manager on the server we're loading before applying the recipes and cookbooks (in this case, it's the equivalent of running ``sudo apt-get update``).
+The ``-O`` argument tells frycooker.py that the cookbooks and recipes are allowed to be as disruptive as necessary when running on the target server.
+Finally, the ``dev`` argument tells frycooker.py to run against the computer named dev in the environment.

-The last noteworthy thing is that frycooker will expect to be able to resolve the ``dev`` name to an ip address to ssh to and apply the recipes and cookbooks.
+The last noteworthy thing is that frycooker.py will expect to be able to resolve the ``dev`` name to an ip address to ssh to and apply the recipes and cookbooks.
 Therefore you'll want to either have a hosts entry for it or have added it to your dns server configuration before running this.

 Continued Maintenance
 =====================